catalyst-cloud/catalystcloud-docs/source/getting-started/projects.rst

 ``Project Administrator`` and as such has the ability to invite and remove users as they desire via the Access Control page under the Management tab in the dashboard.

-Your project has 2 important values associated with it, these are the project name and the project id.
-The project name is typically a company name or the individuals name if they are signing up on their own behalf and the project key is an auto-generated unique 33 character string.
+Your project has 2 important values associated with it, these are the ``project name`` and the ``project id``.
+The project name is typically a company name or an individual's name (as applicable).
+The project key is an auto-generated unique 33 character string.

-To view your project details take a look at the following :ref:`project-id-name`.
+To find out how to view your project details refer to: :ref:`project-id-name`.

-While projects are inherently secure there is still an argument for having multiple projects and it is usually considered best practice to, at least, have your production workloads running separately from your development and testing environments if only to help mitigate the possibility of human error impacting your business.
+While projects are inherently secure, it is considered best practice to use multiple projects where practical to do so.
+For example, it is sensible and practical to separate production workloads from development and testing environments, if only to help mitigate the possibility of human error impacting your business.